Home | About USIG | What's New | Events

 Organizational forms follow the traditional civil law distinction between associations (i.e., membership organizations) and foundations (i.e., non-membership, property-based organizations).

 Foundations.
-The law defines a foundation as a not-for-profit organization without members, established by domestic or foreign persons, and formed to manage certain property for the accomplishment of public benefit goals (Article 3, NGO Law).
+The NGO Law defines a foundation as a voluntary not-for-profit organization without members, established with or without property by natural or legal persons, domestic or foreign, to pursue public benefit goals.
+(Article 3, NGO Law).

 B. Public Benefit Status